-In 1989 Grosvenor Technology, part of Newmark Security, introduced the world’s first access control system that operated in a Microsoft Window’s environment.
+In 1989 we introduced the world’s first access control system that operated in a Microsoft Window’s environment.

 Our remote data-protection solutions have subsequently helped companies throughout the world and now 30 years later data has become the new oil.

-At Grosvenor Technology we’ve been closely monitoring this shift, witnessing the huge increase in customer demand for services supporting it, which is, I must say, even more prevalent now.
-And, as you can imagine, we’ve not allowed ourselves to sit back and miss opportunities.
+At GT Clocks we’ve been closely monitoring this shift, witnessing the huge increase in customer demand for services supporting it, which is, I must say, even more prevalent now.
+And, as you can imagine, we’re not allowed ourselves to sit back and miss opportunities.

 At the cutting edge